Obamacare Repeal Moves Ahead With Key Senate Vote

 Republican senators who voted for this motion did so without having any idea what legislation they were about to move on to.

-At least three options appear to be on the table, and each of them might be debated on the Senate floor.
+At least three pieces of legislation are up for consideration, and each of them might be debated and amended on the Senate floor.

 One is McConnell’s Better Care Reconciliation Act, which the Congressional Budget Office projects would result in 22 million fewer people with health coverage by 2026.
-It would eliminate many Affordable Care Act provisions and “replace” them with new reforms that would offer less help getting coverage to a smaller number of Americans, and it would cut Medicaid funding by more than one-quarter.
+It would eliminate many Affordable Care Act provisions and “replace” them with new reforms that would offer less help getting coverage to a smaller number of Americans, and it would cut Medicaid funding by more than one-quarter by 2026.

 There’s also the Obamacare Repeal Reconciliation Act ― potentially leading to 32 million more uninsured, according to the budget office ― which would undo central components of the Affordable Care Act without any form of replacement.

-Note: This story has been updated with the vote in the Senate late Tuesday.